 Pre Trip Expenses.

-The very rough daily average for a round the world trip is about £30 GBP (approximately $50 US) a day.
-That’s £840 GBP a month or £10,080 GBP for the whole year.
+The very rough daily average for a round the world trip is about £30 – £50 GBP per day.
+That’s £840 – £1500 GBP a month or £10,080 GBP for the whole year.

 You can of course be extremely frugal and spend much less than this, but you can also blow this budget out of the water and spend triple that daily budget on a single meal at a posh restaurant.
 Most travellers tend to be somewhere in the middle of these two extremes, even if many lean more to the frugal side of things more often out of necessity.
 Your budget also depends where you go too.
 This average daily budget will see you live it up like a king or queen in most of SE Asia or South America, but won’t last five minutes in parts of Europe or Australia.
-So if your trip is predominantly taking in cheaper, less developed countries you won’t need anywhere near that much, but you will conversely need a lot more if you plan to spend significant amounts of time in places like the UK, Europe, Australia, Singapore or Japan for example.
+So if your trip is predominantly taking in cheaper, less developed countries you won’t need anywhere near that much, but you will conversely need a lot more if you plan to spend significant amounts of time in places like the UK, Western Europe, Australia, Mexico Singapore or Japan for example.

 Finally a back up plan is absolutely essential on any trip and you should have emergency funds in place for that unexpected flight home or for when an unexpected emergency arises.
 A credit card is okay for this, but ideally you should have some cash funds set aside too.

-You are backpacking the world for a reason, to see new places and experience new things.
+You are backpacking the world for a reason, to have an amazing time, see new places and experience new things.
 So while budgeting and being frugal can give you the means to do that it really isn’t worth under budgeting and travelling with so little money that you can’t afford to take advantage of some of the amazing experiences you will come across when you are out on the road.
 Getting your PADI certificate, taking a course, splurging on a nice meal or something that you love doing, all of these things and more cost money, and it really isn’t worth passing up on them just because you don’t have the money.

 This is why it is essential that you plan ahead for everything you may want to do and make sure you get the budgeting right before you go.